NethServer/nethsecurity-docs/threat_shield_ip.rst

 Enterprise blocklists
 ---------------------

-.. admonition:: Enterprise subscription required
+.. admonition:: Subscription required

-   This feature is available only if the firewall has a valid enterprise subscription.
+   This feature is available only if the firewall has a valid :ref:`Community or Enterprise subscription <subscription-section>`.

 Enterprise blocklists are specifically focused on security and offer several advantages over community-maintained blocklists: